digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

     }
 ```

-The **AgentBase** class contains several protected methods to perform the basic http actions (get, post, put and delete).
+The **AgentBase** class contains several protected methods to perform the basic http actions (get, post, put, patch and delete).
 All the methods are async.

 Some examples: